 However, given that Slytherin seems to be the only House that has a tradition of openly supporting the Dark Arts, and that within that House, in the absence of great charisma, it’s usually the purest of the purebloods who are the social leaders, such considerations would tend to muddy the waters in the perception of a very poorly-socialized 11-year old on the order of what one now knows was the case of the young Severus Snape.
 If all the Dark wizards he has ever met think like such-and-such, then it might be quite a while before he realizes that adopting this particular mental outlook wholesale is, first; not necessary, and second; not necessarily “him”.

 There is another factor involved here in that by the time Snape arrived at Hogwarts, Slytherin House was well into it’s second generation of feeling the “Riddle Effect” wherein the sons and daughters of Tom Riddle’s hand-picked original Death Eaters were now working their way through the school, and there were enough of them to make them a dominant faction.
-And they also were actively attaching and recruiting others like themselves to Riddle’s cause while they were there.
+They also were actively attaching and recruiting others like themselves to Riddle’s cause while they were there.

 Now that we’ve finally met Horace Slughorn, it is clear what must have happened.
 Tom Riddle showed up and coolly stole Slughorn’s House right out from under his nose.
 Because, vain, weak, and opportunistic as Slughorn may be, he is clearly a man of good will, and someone that Albus Dumbledore was willing to introduce as a friend.

-And while Sluggy’s disavowal of bigotry should probably be taken with a very large grain of salt, bigotry is certainly not the guiding principle of his existence and he clearly believes that he has risen above what were obviously the attitudes of his upbringing.
+And while Sluggy’s disavowal of bigotry should probably be taken with a very hefty dash of salt, bigotry is certainly not the guiding principle of his existence and he clearly believes that he has risen above what were obviously the attitudes of his upbringing.
 And for those good intentions he must be given some credit.
 The preoccupations attributed to Slytherin House today were certainly not introduced to it by Horace Slughorn.